 The friendly staff, delicious cocktails, and breathtaking views make this an experience on its own!
 You can get anything from beer to top-quality whiskeys and wines.
 Their menu includes sushi and scrumptious tapas, so you can easily enjoy a luxury dinner on the terrace, overlooking Hong Kong.

+Aside from the itinerary, there are loads more stuff to do in Hong Kong.
 If you’re lucky enough to be spending three or more days in this exciting city, be sure to check out some of these exciting, quirky and memorable activities!

 - US $62 for 1-day general admission.